-A year after tragedy, the Dancing Grannies 'celebrate life' in return to the Waukesha Christmas Parade - KTVZ
+A year after tragedy, the Dancing Grannies 'celebrate life' in return to the Waukesha Christmas parade - KTVZ

 Now in its 59th year, the 2022 version of the parade will feature a number of odes and memorials to last year’s tragedy.
 The theme is “Peace on Earth,” the grand marshal will be a group representing “All First Responders,” and toward the front will be the Dancing Grannies.

-In all, 17 Dancing Grannies are expected to march in the parade, with Streng and three others who attended last year’s event dancing at the front of the group.
+In all, 17 Dancing Grannies are expected to march, with Streng and three others who attended last year’s event dancing at the front of the group.
 Speaking to CNN days before the event, Streng said she looked forward to going back.

 “Why not?” she told CNN.
 “It’s something I worked for.
 I learned these dances to become an official Granny, and I enjoy doing it, so why wouldn’t I go back to doing something I enjoy?